Yipara logoYipara

 +

 Treatment depends on the severity.
-Mild gingivitis may improve with professional dental cleaning under anesthesia.
-However, most cat tooth infections — especially tooth abscesses — require extraction of the affected tooth.
-Your vet will prescribe antibiotics and pain medication before and after the procedure.
+Mild gum inflammation may improve with professional dental cleaning under anesthesia.
+However, most cat tooth infections — especially tooth root abscesses — require extraction of the affected tooth.
+Your vet will prescribe medication and pain relief before and after the procedure.
 Never attempt to treat a cat tooth infection at home with human medications, as many (like acetaminophen) are extremely toxic to cats.
 If you notice drooling, facial swelling, or refusal to eat, see your vet promptly.

-What is Stage 1 dental disease in cats?
+What is Stage 1 dental concerns in cats?

 +

-Stage 1 dental disease in cats is gingivitis — inflammation of the gums.
+Stage 1 dental concerns in cats is gum inflammation — inflammation of the gums.
 You'll notice a thin red line along the gum where it meets the teeth.
 The gums may appear slightly swollen and bleed easily when touched.
 The good news is that Stage 1 is fully reversible with professional dental cleaning and at-home care.
-If left untreated, it progresses to Stage 2 (early periodontitis), Stage 3 (moderate periodontitis with bone loss), and Stage 4 (severe periodontitis with teeth falling out).
+If left untreated, it progresses to Stage 2 (early progression), Stage 3 (moderate progression with bone loss), and Stage 4 (severe progression with teeth falling out).
 Regular dental checkups can catch it early.

 What happens if a cat has a rotten tooth?